Countdown229/Improved-Combination-of-Faster-RCNN-and-U-Net-for-Accurate-Multi-Modality-Whole-Heart-Segmentation/README.md

 # Improved-Combination-of-Faster-RCNN-and-U-Net-for-Accurate-Multi-Modality-Whole-Heart-Segmentation

-The code will be released after the paper is received.
+The sufficient code will be released after the paper is received.

 We adopt the MM-WHS 2017 Challenge's dataset.